 Drive Clean Rural VA: USDA Community Facilities Direct Loan and Grant Program

-On April 19th, 2021 Virginia Clean Cities was joined by RD Virginia State Director, Perry Hickman, and Community Programs Specialist, Barabara Hodges, of USDA Rural Development to discuss the USDA Community Facilities Direct Loan and Grant Program.
-This program provides affordable funding to develop essential community facilities in rural areas and can be a great way for rural fleets to transition to alternative fuels!
+On April 19th, 2021, VCC was joined by USDA Rural Development Virginia State Director, Perry Hickman, and Community Programs Specialist, Barbara Hodges, of USDA Rural Development to discuss the USDA Community Facilities Direct Loan and Grant Program.

 Drive Clean Rural VA: Clean Fuels Serving Law Enforcement